How to be a Good Sender

 We also have a complete checklist before importing that we urge you to carefully read.

-Do not send to a purchased list!
-If you purchased an email list, you’re probably getting low open rates and high bounce rates, which may get your account suspended.
+Do not send to a purchased list or someone else's list.
+If you purchased an email list, you’re probably getting low open rates and high bounce rates (invalid addresses), which may get your account suspended.
 Please refer to the checklist.

 2. Be careful before importing subscribers

-When you have a list over 2 years old for example, is very likely many of the email addresses no longer exist.
-When you're manually adding subscribers by typing their addresses from somewhere else, there's a possibility you may make a typo when writing an email address.
-In both cases, these addresses will bounce and your account may be downgraded or even suspended by us if you're using the MailPoet Sending Service.
+When you have a list over 2 years old for example, it is very likely that over 15% of the email addresses no longer exist because people change jobs.
+These addresses will bounce and your account may be downgraded or even suspended if you're using the MailPoet Sending Service.

 3. Check your SPF and DKIM records

-Authentication issues can affect your deliverability and prevent some emails from being received, resulting in low open rates and also generating soft bounces.
-Please read more about it: Email Authentication: SPF and DKIM
+SPF and DKIM authentication issues can affect your deliverability and prevent some emails from being received, resulting in low open rates and also generating soft bounces.
+Read more about SPF and DKIM.

 Fake signups can occur on any website mostly due to "bots" which are automated by hackers.

-You should protect your subscriptions forms by adding a captcha (also if you're using any third party form plugin integrated with MailPoet).
+You can easily protect your MailPoet subscriptions forms by adding a captcha.
+If you're using any third party form plugin, make sure you add a captcha there too.

 - How to Stop Spam User Registration in WordPress (anarieldesign.com)